 The Maritime Museum of Finland is part of the National Museum of Finland.
 It tells stories of Finnish seafaring that is, by definition, highly international.
 The sea is used to transport people, goods and ideas near and far, even to the edges of the earth.

-The Museum of Kymenlaakso serves as a museum for the City of Kotka and the regional museum of Kymenlaakso.
+Kymenlaakso Museum serves as a museum for the City of Kotka and the regional museum of Kymenlaakso.
 It tells stories about celebrations and everyday toil, and about the river and sea and life in a rough port town.
 The Coast Guard Museum, built in cooperation with the Finnish Border Guard, sheds light on the work of coastguards from the1930s to the present day.

 Tue, Thu-Sun 10-17